 All of this will mean that more vehicles can get through the intersection on each light sequence.

-We’ll endeavour to complete the works as soon as possible and thank you for your understanding and patience during this important upgrade.
+We’re working hard to finish works as soon as possible and thank you for your understanding and patience during this important upgrade.

 As part of this upgrade, we’ve: